 Play to earn crypto games

 Yep, you read that right.
-You can play games and earn crypto just for taking part.
-There are a huge number of play to earn crypto games available now and each works a little differently.
-So you’ve got plenty of gaming genres to choose from to suit your interests.
-Some of the most popular include:
+You can play games and earn free crypto just for taking part.
+There are a huge number of play to earn crypto games available now and each works a little differently, so you’ve got plenty of gaming genres to choose from to suit your interests.
+Some of the most popular games you can earn free crypto with include:

 - Axie Infinity: Pokemon meets crypto in this incredibly popular play to earn crypto game, with more than 2 million daily users.
 You’ll earn SLP and AXS tokens for playing, which you can sell on many exchanges, or use in-game to train, breed and sell Axies.
 Axie’s are tokenized as NFTs, which can be sold for considerable sums on the marketplace.